 5. Donkey Kick

-In this exercise, you will start with your hands and knees on the ground in a tabletop position.
+In this exercise, you start with your hands and knees on the ground in a tabletop position.
 Kick one of your legs up and hold for several seconds as your knee is bent at a 90-degree angle.
 Then switch sides.
 Repeat for the desired number of reps.

-You’ll start in a comfortable position with this exercise, but it will quickly become uncomfortable!
 Start by lying face down and extending your arms forward, hands down, and legs backward.
 Then – like Superman – lift your arms, head, chest, and legs as high as you can.

 When you can’t raise your arms and legs any more, keep them straight and hold the position for 3-5 seconds before slowly lowering to the starting position.
 Repeat 5-10 times.
 Again, as you do this exercise more, you’ll get better and be able to hold for longer.

 If you already feel pretty good about the superman and want to make it harder for yourself, try putting your arms and legs in an X position.
-This will make your muscles farther apart and thus harder to hold.
+This will make your muscles farther apart and thus the position harder to hold.

 7. Bodyweight Squats